Further tests for breast cancer

 If the lymph nodes contain cancer cells the surgeon will remove more lymph nodes during surgery to remove the breast cancer.

 If no cancer cells are seen, you will probably be offered further tests of the lymph nodes with a sentinel lymph node biopsy.

 Some women may have a bone scan to check for any breast cancer spread to the bones.
 The test takes quite a while because you have to have an injection and then wait for a couple of hours.
-There is information about having a bone scan in the cancer tests section.
+You can read our information about having a bone scan.

 Above is an example of a bone scan.
 The dark areas are called hot spots.
 Bone scans show up general bone damage, but they are not very specific.
 So it can be hard to see if a bone scan is showing areas of cancer or changes caused by other conditions such as an old fracture or arthritis.
 So your doctor may ask you to have further X-rays or MRI scans to help clarify what they see on a bone scan.

 Your doctor will test your breast cancer cells to see if they have receptors for the female hormones, oestrogen or progesterone.
 Cells that have lots of oestrogen receptors are called oestrogen receptor positive.
 Cells that have lots of progesterone receptors are progesterone receptor positive.